aquaULB/solving_pde_mooc/notebooks/TaylorExpansion.md

 [3]: <https://webcourses.ucf.edu/courses/1249560/pages/python-lists-vs-numpy-arrays-what-is-the-difference> "Lists vs NumPy arrays"

-Keep in mind, though, that you will encounter situations when it will be more convenient for you to create a list first and then transform it into numpy array.
+Keep in mind, though, that you will encounter situations when it will be more convenient for you to create a list first and then transform it into *NumPy* array.

 ```python
 delta_list = [2**(-k) for k in range(1, 10)]